Query Engine

 |---|---|---|

-| Predicate pushdown | Move WHERE filters before EVAL, RENAME, and other non-filtering operators | Fewer events reach expensive operators |
+| predicate-pushdown | Move filters past non-filtering operators toward the scan | Fewer events reach expensive operators |

-| Column pruning | Remove columns that are never referenced downstream | Reduce memory and I/O |
+| column-pruning | Remove columns never referenced downstream | Reduce memory and I/O |

 |---|---|---|

-| Time range pruning | Extract time bounds from WHERE predicates and prune segments by time range | Skip segments outside the query window |
+| Time range pruning | Time bounds from from main[-1h] or _time predicates prune segments by time range | Skip segments outside the query window |

-| Bloom filter pruning | Extract literal string terms from search predicates and check segment bloom filters | Skip segments that definitely do not contain the search term |
+| Bloom filter pruning | Literal search terms are checked against per-segment bloom filters | Skip segments that definitely do not contain the term |

-| Inverted index lookup | Convert full-text search to inverted index lookups | Read only matching rows, not the whole segment |
+| Inverted index lookup | Full-text search resolves to inverted index lookups | Read only matching rows, not the whole segment |

-| Interpolation search | Use interpolation search instead of binary search on sorted timestamp columns | 4.4x faster than binary search (1.8ns vs 15ns) |
+| Interpolation search | Interpolation search instead of binary search on sorted timestamp columns | 4.4x faster than binary search (1.8ns vs 15ns) |

 Volcano Iterator Pipeline